 But choosing the right fund is not easy.
 Even seasoned investors struggle when making a choice.
 It is understandable for a new investor to be overwhelmed by the entire process.
 There are just way too many funds to choose from.
-That said, choosing your first mutual fund has more to do with your own self than the fund options in front of you.
+That being said, choosing your first mutual fund has more to do with your self than the fund options in front of you.

 When you are faced with the decision of choosing a mutual fund, ask yourself the following questions and base your decision on the answers you come up with.

 You will make better investment decisions if you are investing for a specific purpose or goal.
 This goal could be the purchase of a new car or house, saving for your child’s education or a vacation abroad.
-Even investing in a mutual fund just to be able to save and earn better returns than a savings account or fixed deposit can be a goal.
+Even investing in a mutual fund to be able to save and earn better returns than a savings account or fixed deposit can be a goal.
 With a definite purpose in mind, you can make an informed choice.

-On a very broad level, the longer you have to invest, the more risks you can take.
+On a vast level, the longer you have to invest, the more risks you can take.
 If your investment horizon is just a few years away, you should probably take fewer investment risks.
 This is why the number of years is an important metric to consider when choosing a mutual fund.

 This means that a fund that has weathered different economic conditions in the past would be a more sound bet than a new fund that doesn’t have a history to speak of.
 Of course, past performance does not guarantee future returns, but it is a good indicator when making a choice.